 UK Infrastructure Bank’s investment into Gaia Sciences Innovation will enable a greater range of businesses focused on developing activities to support natural capital investment to benefit from its financing.
 This supports UK Infrastructure Bank’s twin missions to help the transition to net zero and boost regional growth and aligns with the British Chancellor’s recent strategic steer to the institution to support nature-based solutions.

-John Flint, CEO of UK Infrastructure Bank, said:
+John Flint, CEO of the UK Infrastructure Bank, said:

 Divya Seshamani, Managing Partner of Greensphere Capital, said: